 - CMP316 Hedge Your Own Funds: Run Monte Carlo Simulations on Amazon EC2 Spot Fleets

 - ABD325 Deliver Voice-Automated Serverless BI Solutions in Under 3 Hours

 - CON319 Interstella 8888: CICD for Containers on AWS

 - SRV424 Massively Parallel Data Processing with PyWren and AWS Lambda

-- MCL333-R2 – Building Deep Learning Applications with TensorFlow on AWS
+- MCL333-R2 – [REPEAT 2] Building Deep Learning Applications with TensorFlow on AWS

 CMP316 was my favorite.
 It gives a detailed, functioning example of using an autoscaling EC2 Spot fleet to run analysis on financial markets.
 The approach uses Jupyter notebooks, asynchronous SQS queueing, and Cloudwatch alarms, and then shows how AWS Batch can replace much of that with a managed-service offering.

 SRV424 was good, but there’ an issue with the fourth lab, for which I opened an issue.
 I got to build my first Alexa skill in ABD325, and deploy a serverless application using Athena and Quicksight to analyze Twitter sentiment.
 Really all of the workshops were top-notch.
 If you already work with AWS professionally, I recommend the advanced-level workshops; the content is really solid and the AWS experts on-hand help with specific questions.
 The list above includes links to the lab materials on Github, which is awesome, since I could follow-up and read in more detail later.
 It also means you could work through them even if you didn’t attend reinvent.
 Get to it!